 - Pattern Difficulty Levels / Types of Knitting

 - How-to Videos

 - A System of Grading, Course Overview

 Want to know more about me and my website?
 Look at the About tab.

 - Designer’s Story

 - Calendar Events Schedule

 - Techniques Library: What’s in There?

-Want to get back to Instagram?
-Just click one of the Instagram photos at the bottom of the page!
-The bottom photo here was taken by my husband, Mitch, when we were spending a few days in Cabo del San Jose, Mexico.
+Photos: bottom photo here was taken by my husband, Mitch, when we were spending a few days in Cabo del San Jose, Mexico.
 The middle is a photo of my paper stitches: I use them for showing how stitches work together; the colors relate to the colors used in Action charts for knit and purl.
 The top photo was a selfie showing what I look like most days in my studio/office.
-The scarf is vintage, but as a gift to me it was new.
+The scarf is vintage, but it was new when given to me as a gift.